-Maru (Wreck Wharf)
+Komaki Maru (Wreck Wharf)

 Sunk by B-25s on January 17, 1943.
 Covered by the 1994 volcano eruption

-Sunk on Janary 17, 1944 covered by the 1994 volcano eruption
+Sunk on January 17, 1944 covered by the 1994 volcano eruption

 Sunk near the present day wharf area

-Largest ship sunk in the harbor
+Largest ship sunk in Simpson Harbor

 Sunk April 18, 1943

 Pilot Bodge crashed March 12, 1944 wreckage located October 1986